Frequently Asked Questions

 What are ultra-processed foods?

 Ultra-processed foods are industrial formulations typically made with five or more ingredients, including substances not commonly used in home cooking (such as hydrogenated oils, modified starches, and protein isolates), flavor enhancers, and cosmetic additives.
 These foods often undergo multiple processing steps and contain little to no whole foods.
-On our scale, foods with a Processing Level Index of 7-10 are considered ultra-processed.
+On our scale, foods with a Processing Score above 8.0 are considered ultra-processed (Level 4).

 Why should I care about ultra-processed foods?

-Research increasingly links high consumption of ultra-processed foods to various health concerns, including obesity, type 2 diabetes, cardiovascular disease, and certain cancers.
+Studies have observed correlations between high consumption of ultra-processed foods and various health concerns.
 These foods are often high in added sugars, unhealthy fats, and sodium while being low in essential nutrients and fiber.
-Understanding which foods are ultra-processed can help you make more informed choices for your health.
+Understanding which foods are ultra-processed can help you make more informed dietary choices.
+We recommend consulting healthcare professionals for personalized nutritional guidance.

 Are all processed foods bad for you?

 No, not all processed foods are unhealthy.
 Some processing methods, like freezing vegetables, canning beans, or pasteurizing milk, help preserve nutrients and ensure food safety.
-These minimally processed foods (PLI 1-3) can be part of a healthy diet.
-The concern is primarily with ultra-processed foods (PLI 7-10) that contain many additives and little whole food content.
+Our 4-level system classifies foods as: Level 1 (Minimally Processed, PS ≤2.5), Level 2 (Processed, PS 2.6-5.0), Level 3 (Highly Processed, PS 5.1-8.0), and Level 4 (Ultra-Processed, PS >8.0).
+The primary concerns are with Level 4 foods that contain many additives and little whole food content.

 About Our Platform

-Visit our Processing Levels page for detailed information about our methodology.
+Visit our Two-Score System guide for detailed information about our methodology.

 Where does your food data come from?

 Our data comes from the USDA FoodData Central database, which is the most comprehensive source of food composition data in the United States.
 We supplement this with information from OpenFoodFacts for product images and additional details.
-We process this data through our proprietary algorithm to calculate Processing Level Index scores and identify product relationships.
+We process this data through our proprietary algorithm to calculate Processing Scores and Nutrition Scores for 1.98 million products.
 The database is updated regularly to include new products and formulations.

-Our PLI is based on established food science principles and aligns with recognized classification systems like NOVA.
+Our two-score system is based on established food science principles and aligns with recognized classification systems like NOVA.
 However, it has limitations: we cannot determine exact quantities of ingredients, only their presence; product formulations can vary by region; and our understanding of food processing continues to evolve.
-We recommend using the PLI as one of many tools when making dietary decisions.
+We recommend using our scores as one of many tools when making dietary decisions.

 Using the Site